-There are no prerequisites in terms of previous study of specific GCSE subjects.
-However visual literacy, creativity and skills in relation to artistic and aesthetic appreciation would be necessary.
-Moving Image Arts is primarily a creative, practical course ideally suited to students with imagination and ideas.
-Appreciation and understanding of Music and Art and Design would be an advantage.
+It is essential that students wishing to study this course have gained a minimum of a B grade in a relevant GCSE such as MIA, Art, English Language or English Literature.
+Visual literacy, creativity, and skills in relation to artistic and aesthetic appreciation are necessary to study this subject.
+Moving Image Arts is primarily a creative, practical course ideally suited to motivated students with imagination and ideas.
+Appreciation and understanding of Music or Art and Design would be an advantage.